Learning Outcomes Suggestions Received Wed 5/3/2017 12:56 PM

 - What kind of a mandate would or could be given to students to participate in civic engagement within external communities?
 Many of our students commute, are veterans, are non-traditional students, work many hours a week, and/or have families and so may already be taxed in terms of their time commitments...
 Is it really a mandate for faculty to require service learning in their courses?
 Curriculum is supposed to be a faculty responsibility by the CBA.
-It is one thing to require service of honors students who assent to the requirement as a condition of being in the honors program, another to have it as an outcome that will be assessed university wide and as an indication of eligibility for Middle States once it is a university outcome... the committee [should] investigate and get a firm answer about how some of these can be assessed and what department or division is expected to be doing the assessment.
+It is one thing to require service of honors students who assent to the requirement as a condition of being in the honors college, another to have it as an outcome that will be assessed university wide and as an indication of eligibility for Middle States once it is a university outcome... the committee [should] investigate and get a firm answer about how some of these can be assessed and what department or division is expected to be doing the assessment.
 Maybe there are assessment procedures that have been tried, but we don't know what they are and haven't worded them in ways lending themselves to quantitative data gathering.

 Q: Would the following work for quantitative as an addition to critical thinking: